-Ideal Stencil Machine Co Stencil Cutter
+Ideal Stencil Machine Co stencil cutter

 While volunteering at the Western Pacific Railroad Museum, I get to use quite a bit of old equipment in our day-to-day operations.
 One piece that I particularly like is this stencil cutter, for cutting letter stencils to be painted onto equipment.